Processing of personal data

 Data Protection Officer

 The Riksbank is a public authority and has therefore appointed a Data Protection Officer, who has the task of overseeing that the operations of the Riksbank comply with the data protection legislation.
-As registered, you can contact the Riksbank's Data Protection Officer if you have any questions regarding the Riksbank's processing of your personal data or if you wish to exercise your rights.
+As a data subject, you can contact the Riksbank's Data Protection Officer if you have any questions regarding the Riksbank's processing of your personal data or if you wish to exercise your rights.

 Contact: